chrberrig/graph_stan/README.md

 ## Features

 - **Graph Rendering**: Automatically generates a dependency graph from a Stan model file, showing the relationships between parameters and data.
 - **Custom Labels**: Supports custom labeling of nodes using a label mapping file.
 This allows for LaTeX-style symbols or any other custom labels.
 - **Verbosity Control**: Provides a command-line flag to control the level of detail shown in the dependency graph.
 You can choose to display full functional dependencies or only the names of the distributions.
 - **Flexible Output**: Generates both .dot files for further customization and .png images for easy visualization.

 ## Installation

 Ensure you have the following installed on your system:

-    Python: Make sure Python is installed.
+**Python**: Make sure Python is installed.
 The tool is compatible with Python 3.
-    Graphviz: Install Graphviz for rendering the graphs.
+**Graphviz**: Install Graphviz for rendering the graphs.
-    dot2tex: Install dot2tex if you need LaTeX support.
+**dot2tex**: Install dot2tex if you need LaTeX support.

 ### Installing Dependencies